backstage/backstage/docs/features/techdocs/README.md

 ### Now

-With the Backstage 1.2 release, we have introduced the [TechDocs Addon Framework](https://backstage.io/blog/2022/05/13/techdocs-addon-framework) for augmenting the TechDocs experience at read-time.

-In addition to the framework itself, we have open sourced a **ReportIssue** Addon, helping you to create a feedback loop that drives up documentation quality and foster a documentation culture at your organization.
+No current plans.

 ### Next

+No current plans.

+### Someday/Maybe

-What can we do in TechDocs to help drive up documentation quality?
+- What can we do in TechDocs to help drive up documentation quality?
 We have many ideas, for example, a Trust Card with associated Trust Score and automatic triggering of documentation maintenance notifications.

-### Someday/Maybe

 - Contribute to and deploy from a marketplace of TechDocs Addons
 - Addon: MDX (allows you to use JSX in your Markdown content)
 - Can we go static site generator agnostic?